RDEK calls on province for clarity, stronger measures for inter-community travel - Cranbrook Daily Townsman

-The Regional District of East Kootenay has passed a motion urging the province’s top doctor to provide clarity and introduce stronger measures around inter-community travel amid the COVID-19 pandemic.
+The Regional District of East Kootenay has passed a resolution urging the province’s top doctor to provide clarity and introduce stronger measures around inter-community travel amid the COVID-19 pandemic.

-The motion was passed unanimously during an unusual monthly board meeting on Friday, which was streamed online, as board directors met remotely through video conferencing technology.
+The resolution was passed unanimously during an unusual monthly board meeting on Friday, which was streamed online, as board directors met remotely through video conferencing technology.

 Kootenay East MLA Tom Shypitka, who appeared as a delegation, said he had discussions with Stan Doehle, the Area B director for the region around South Country and Jaffray, over concerns of an influx of travellers during a pandemic.